Client bookkeeping intake & coding prep

 Whether you build in-house, hire a consultant, or buy a tool, screen every option against the same short list.
 The wrong partner automates the wrong things and hand-waves the data question.

 The firms that get this right don't "adopt AI" in one big move.
-They pick a single repetitive process — say, reconciliation exceptions or document chasing — build it against the four controls, prove it saves real hours, and only then expand.
-It's less exciting than a platform rollout, and far more likely to actually stick.
-For context on scale: on one finance-and-payments process we worked on, an estimated 35–50 hours a month of manual work moved to software, with a person still approving every step.
-Your mileage will vary by process — the point is that one well-chosen workflow is usually enough to pay for itself.
+They pick a single repetitive process — say, reconciliation exceptions or document chasing — build it against the four controls, measure the result, and only then expand.
+It's less exciting than a platform rollout, and far more likely to stick.
+The modeled finance-and-payments example on this site uses an illustrative 35–50 hours-per-month planning assumption; it is not a measured client result.
+Your baseline, exception rate, controls, and acceptance tests determine the real outcome.

 Common questions